-4 SENSORIMOTOR SKILLS
+IV.
+SENSORIMOTOR SKILLS

 High movability is an important property of a domestic service robot.
 It must be able to maneuver close to obstacles and through narrow passages.
 To manipulate objects in a typical domestic environment, the robot needs the ability to reach objects on a wide range of heights, in large distances, and in flexible postures to avoid obstacles.
-Dynamaid's mobile base is very maneuverable.
-It can drive omnidirectionally at arbitrary combinations of linear and rotational velocities within its speed limits.
-Its 7 DOF anthropomorphic arm is controlled with redundant inverse kinematics [2].
-With its human-like mechanical design it can reach objects in a wide range of heights at diverse arm postures.
-We implemented motion primitives, e.g. to grasp objects at arbitrary positions in the gripper's workspace.

-4.1 Control of the omnidirectional drive
+A. Control of the omnidirectional drive

 We developed a control algorithm for Dynamaid's mobile base that enables the robot to drive omnidirectionally.
 Its driving velocity can be set to arbitrary combinations of linear and rotational velocities.
 The orientation of the four drives and the linear velocities of the eight wheels are controlled kinematically such that their instantaneous centers of rotation (ICRs) coincide with the ICR that results from the velocity commands for the center of the base.

 The drives are mechanically restricted to a 270° orientation range.
 Thus, it is necessary to flip the orientation of a drive by 180° , if it is close to its orientation limit.

 The main computer sends the target orientations and linear velocities to the microcontroller that communicates with the Dynamixel actuators.
 The microcontroller in turn implements closed-loop control of the wheel velocities.
 It smoothly aligns the drives to their target orientations by rotating simultaneously with the yaw actuators and the wheels.
 If a drive deviates significantly from its target orientation, the base slows down quickly and the drive is realigned.

-4.2 Control of the anthropomorphic arm
+B. Control of the anthropomorphic arm